LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 0.a.
 Blocks
 +++++++++++

-In Crappy, even the most complex setups can be described with only two elements : the **Blocks** and the **Links**.
-The Blocks are responsible for managing data.
-There are many different types of Blocks, that all have a unique function.
-Some will acquire data, others transform it, or use it to drive hardware, etc. As the Blocks perform very specific tasks, a test script usually contains several Blocks (there is no upper limit). **Blocks either take data** **as an input, or they output data, or both**.
+Crappy scripts describe a setup with Blocks and Links.
+Each Block performs a specific task, such as acquiring data, transforming it, or driving hardware.
+A test script usually contains several Blocks.
+A Block can receive data, produce data, or do both.
 This also applies to image workflows, in which independent VisionBlocks can acquire, process, display, or record images.

 0.b.
 Links
 ++++++++++

-Blocks are always blissfully ignorants of each other, so the Links are there to allow data transfers between them. **A Link is established between two Blocks** and is oriented.
-Establishing a link between Block 1 and Block 2 means that Block 2 will receive all of Block 1's outputs.
+Blocks do not access each other directly.
+An oriented Link transfers data from one Block to another.
+Establishing a Link between Block 1 and Block 2 means that Block 2 will receive all of Block 1's outputs.
 Because the Link is oriented, Block 1 will however not be aware of Block 2's outputs.